Parameter Permutation Symmetry in Particle Systems and Random Polymers: Continuous time limit of repeated swaps

-In words, $\mathcal{B}^{\mathrm{qH}}_{q,\nu}(\tau,\tau')$ is the Markov transition operator from time $\tau$ to time $\tau'$ of a process under which at each time $s$ the jumps are governed by the infinitesimal generator $\mathsf{B}^{\mathrm{qH}}_{q,\nu e^{-s}}$.
+In words, $\mathcal{B}^{\mathrm{qH}}_{q,\nu}(\tau,\tau')$ is the Markov transition operator from time $\tau$ to time $\tau'$ of a process under which at each time $s$ the jumps are governed by the infinitesimal generator $\mathsf{B}^{\mathrm{qH}}_{q,\nu {\rm e}^{-s}}$.
 We call the process corresponding to $\mathcal{B}^{\mathrm{qH}}_{q,\nu}(\tau,\tau')$ the \emph{backward $q$-Hahn process}.

-\begin{remark} A time- and space-homogeneous version of the backward $q$-Hahn process was considered in \cite{barraquand2015q}.
-Indeed, one can check that the left jumps of the $q$-Hahn asymmetric exclusion process from \cite{barraquand2015q} coincide with the jumps at rates $\psi^{\bullet}_{q,\nu}(x_n'-x_{n+1}-1\mid x_n-x_{n+1}-1)$.
-However, the spatial inhomogeneity of the backward $q$-Hahn process does not allow to immediately apply the contour integral $q$-moment formulas from \cite{barraquand2015q} in our situation. \end{remark}
+\begin{Remark} A time- and space-homogeneous version of the backward $q$-Hahn process was considered in~\cite{barraquand2015q}.
+Indeed, the left jumps with rates $\phi^L_{q,\nu}(x_n-x_n'\,|\, x_n-x_{n+1}-1)$ in the $q$-Hahn asymmetric exclusion process from~\cite{barraquand2015q} coincide (up to the constant factor $L$) with the jumps at~rates $\psi^{\bullet}_{q,\nu}(x_n'-x_{n+1}-1\,|\, x_n-x_{n+1}-1)$.
+However, the spatial inhomogeneity of the backward $q$-Hahn process does not allow to immediately apply the contour integral $q$-moment formulas from \cite{barraquand2015q} in our situation. \end{Remark}